yzyio/adidas-multi-session/README.md

 * Download or clone this repository.
 And put it in a folder.
 * Open a cmd/terminal window and go to the folder where the project files are located.
 * Run `pip install -r requirements.txt`
-* Put the PhantomJS(.exe for windows) and chromedriver(.exe for windows) in a folder named 'bin' in the adidas-multi-session folder.
+* Put the PhantomJS(.exe for windows) and chromedriver(.exe for windows) in the adidas-multi-session folder.
 * Run `python run.py` in cmd/terminal to start the script.

 ### Update instructions